clemsonciti/workshop-R/_episodes/03-Data Structures.md

 In R, there are 5 main classes of objects:
 * characters a, b
 * numeric: 2.3
-* interger: 5 or 5L
+* integer: 5 or 5L
 * complex: 2+3i #consists of real and imaginary parts
 * logical: TRUE/FALSE